dmytrovoytko/llm-interview-assistant/README.md

 2. Press 'Find the answer' button, wait for the response.
 For Ollama Phi3/qwen2.5 in CodeSpace response time was around a minute.
 ![streamlit Find the answer](/screenshots/streamlit-00.png)

-3. Check relevance evaluated by LLM.
+3. RAG evaluation: check relevance evaluated by LLM (default model to use for this is defined in `.env` file).
 ![streamlit check](/screenshots/streamlit-02.png)

 4. Give your feedback by pressing corresponding number of stars 🌟🌟🌟🌟🌟
 - 1-2 are negative
 - 4-5 are positive

+Both types of evaluation are stored in the database and can be monitored.

 5. App starts in wide mode by default.
 You can switch it off in streamlit settings (upper right corner).